AliShujjat/Fractals/README.md

 - Koch Snowflake
 - Sierpiński triangle

-This was done using python and the turtle library.
+This was done using python and the turtle graphics library.